 Michael Kenwick has been involved with the MID project since its fourth iteration (MID 4) and has helped to manage the MID 5 team.
 He is an Assistant Professor at Rutgers University.
 His research interests are in international security with emphases in civil-military relations and border politics.

 Roseanne McManus joined the MID project in 2018 and serves as deputy leader and heir apparent to Glenn.
 She is an Associate Professor at Penn State.
 Her research focuses on international security and particularly on interstate signaling and communication in the context of international conflict.

-Mikaela Karstens is foreperson of the MID project, with responsibility for managing day-to-day aspects of the coding.
+Mikaela Karstens has served as foreperson of the MID project, with responsibility for managing day-to-day aspects of the coding.
 She is a Ph.D. candidate at Penn State, whose research focuses on the ways through which state and non-state actors attempt to build power and influence through nation-building activities and strategic political violence.

-Chase Bloch is currently responsible for running our machine learning classifier and has also served as a coder for the MID project.
+Chase Bloch is responsible for running our current machine learning classifier and developing our next classifier to be used in the next round of the MID project.
 He is a Ph.D. student at Penn State with research interests in interstate conflict, IPE, and text analysis.

-Kayla Kahn is the newest member of the MID team and is assisting with aggregating militarized incidents into MIDs and other tasks related to finalizing the MID 5 dataset.
+Kayla Kahn is assisting with aggregating militarized incidents into MIDs and other tasks related to finalizing the MID 5 dataset.
 She is a first-year Ph.D. student at Penn State with an interest in interstate conflict.